Vest Family Trust – how to wind up old Family Trust

 Q: There are Federal statutory schemes to liquate and de-register companies.
 There are also rules for each state to dissolve and wind up a partnership.
 Surely, there are statutory rules to get rid of old Family Trusts?

 A: Thankfully, trusts are not a creature of government.
-Apart from SMSFs, Family Trusts and Unit Trusts are under the control of the user.
-That is why it is important to use a specialist trust law firm, like Legal Consolidated, to build your trust deeds and updates.
+Apart from SMSFs, Family Trusts and Unit Trusts are under the user’s control.
+That is why using a specialist trust law firm, like Legal Consolidated, is important to build your trust deeds and updates.

 Neither the Federal government nor state governments have rules for bringing a Family Trust or Unit Trust to an end.
 The ATO has some tax requirements.
 But they do not tell us how to get there – but the Legal Consolidated Family Trust Vesting kit does.